-Transformation projects are helping to embed genomics in routine care by assessing the impact genomic testing has on different clinical services and how it could lead to better outcomes for patients.
-They align with national priorities such as the NHS Long Term Plan commitments and were identified by the majority of the NHS GMS Alliances as areas of importance.
-They lay the foundations for services that could be rolled out nationally, subject to a review of evidence, to improve patient care and ensure equity of access.
-They also raise awareness of genomics with healthcare professionals, boost confidence in using genomic testing and ultimately supporting better outcomes for patients.
+They lay the foundations for services that could be rolled out nationally to improve patient care and ensure equity of access.
+They also raise awareness of genomics with healthcare professionals, boost confidence in using genomic testing and ultimately support better outcomes for patients.

 Circulating Tumour DNA (ctDNA)